-Please text me if I don't accept your booking request right away.
+The adventure starts here !!
 Our Campground is located right across from the duck river!
 Set up your campsite in a field near the road (for easy unloading of gear) or go part way back into the woods for a little more privacy.
 If you REALLY want to be alone you can hike 10 to 15 minutes down towards the creek and set up in a much more remote location where the local deer may be the only ones to visit you in the morning.
 There are even some cows that come over to visit during the day.
 Duck River (now a lake) is just minutes away and has some great fishing and boating.
 There are hiking and mountain biking trails around the river.
 The side roads have nice views of the local farms and would also be a great place to bike.
 The town is about 10 minutes away and the city is 20 minutes away.
 There is room for a couple of small tear-drop trailers and vans too.
 I can fit one or two RVs in also. .
-Come enjoy the FEST RAUM (get together room) There is a full bathroom with hot shower too !
-The car limit is only if we are very busy.
-The deck is closed due to CV19.
+There is a clean porta potty at the top of the hill.

 We really enjoyed the weekend at Tomahawk Primitive Campground, a veteran owned, private campground, just outside Cullman, AL. As the name suggests, this is primitive camping, so no power or water at the sites, but nothing wrong with boondocking, right?!
 There are 3 private sites that could handle tents, teardrops, small trailers, or vans, as well as an open field that could hold larger RVs or group camp with multiple tents and/or small trailers.
 There is also 3 tents sites just a short hike down to the creek at the back of the property where you can camp at your own waterfront site.
 Each style site is equipped with a fire ring.